 Drying: Leave the cleaned up rug under the sun for a day for drying.
 You also have the option of using a drying machine to fasten the process of drying.
 These carpet-drying sponge machines are readily available on rent, in case you do not have your own.

 Can You Steam Clean a Polypropylene Carpet?

+Get the most amazing rugs from RugKnots.
 In the case of unusually stubborn stains such as specialty chemicals and paints, you can always consult us for expert advice.
-We are one call away to serve you cotton.
+We are one call away to serve you.